Tags:

 On the third day he took me to the river

-And the last I was a muttered word as he above me with a rock in his fist
+And the last thing I heard was a muttered as he knelt me with a rock in his fist

 Why call me it I do not know for my name was Elisa Day

-For her were the colour of the grew down the river, all bloody and wild
+For her were the colour of the grew the river, all and wild

-He would be my man, and a hand, he wiped up the tears that went my face
+He would be my first man, and with a hand, he wiped up the tears went down my face

 On the second day I brought her a flower

-I said, 'Do you know where the wild grow so and scarlet and free?'
+I said, 'Do you know where the wild roses grow so and and free?'

 On the second day he smiled with a single rose